-After your visit, our program's doctors will meet as a group to discuss your case, review your test results and compile recommendations.
-Your lung specialist may then need to schedule additional meetings and/or testing to diagnose your specific disorder and formulate a treatment plan.
+After your visit, our program's doctors may meet as a group to discuss your case, review your test results and compile recommendations.
+Your lung specialist may then schedule additional meetings and/or testing to diagnose your specific disorder and formulate a treatment plan.

 Diagnosing the precise nature of your interstitial lung disease allows us to prescribe the most effective treatment plan.
-It also enables us to set realistic expectations about your prognosis, including quality of life, so you can put your condition into perspective.
+It also enables us to set realistic expectations about your prognosis, including quality of life.

-Our program offers sophisticated tests that we use to diagnose and manage interstitial lung diseases, including:
+Our program offers a variety of tests that we may use to diagnose and manage interstitial lung diseases, including:

 - Complete pulmonary function test (i.e. breathing test)